Drupal to WordPress Migration Planning

 2. How long will a site migration take?

-While automated tools and scripts will speed up transferring your content, be aware that manual adjustments will be necessary in almost every project.
+Furthermore, while automated tools and scripts will speed up transferring your content, be aware that manual adjustments will be necessary in almost every project.
 There is currently no way to automate the work performed by skilled content strategy experts, editors and quality assurance testers.

 Hours and timelines for the average migration project